 The oceans of the world are obviously large and contain massive amounts of energy in them.
-Just think about how much energy is involved in moving the vast amounts of water around our planet.
-While it is clear that the potential of using the oceans as an alternative source of energy is an attractive idea, the question is how do we harness the ocean energy and convert it into a renewable energy resource.
+Just think about how much energy is involved in moving the vast amounts of water around our planet in the form of tides.
+While it is clear that the potential of using the ocean’s as an alternative source of energy is an attractive idea, the question is how do we harness all this ocean wave energy and convert it into a renewable energy resource.

 Ocean wave energy is one of the cleanest renewable sources of energy to use, but unlike tidal energy which uses the natural ebb and flow of the ocean to get energy, wave energy technology uses the vertical movement of the surface water which produces the tidal waves.

 Wave energy converts the periodic up-and-down movement of the oceans waves into electricity by placing equipment on the surface of the oceans that captures the energy produced by the wave movement and converts this mechanical energy into electrical power.

 Harnessing the energy of the ocean waves is done by using ocean wave energy devices and there are a dazzling variety of designs such as: bobbing objects called “ducks”, buoys which float on the surface, articulated rafts which undulate with the flow, overspills were the waves break over the device, and many others.
 All these different types of devices have the same thing in common, they all convert the wave energy into mechanical and then electrical energy.

 Most of us know that the strongest types of waves come not near to the shoreline, but a lot further out, so some of these ocean wave energy devices can be located far offshore.
 Then most wave energy devices are in places where there are lesser sands, sandbars and other obstacle to block the waves energy, and that is in the deeper waters.
 Generally waves need momentum to grow bigger and by not having any obstacles in their paths, it will be easy to gain momentum in the deep waters.